Cabot 36: Development

-Jim Marsh, John Perring and Bob Wallstrom did the lofting from Wallstrom’s own plans, and line drawings from Ted Brewer, who had begun in his designs to take a “bite” out of the aft section of the traditional full keel, giving greater steerage in reverse.
+Jim Marsh, John Perring and Bob Wallstrom did the lofting from Wallstrom’s plans, and line drawings from Ted Brewer, who had begun in his designs to take a “bite” out of the aft section of the traditional full keel, giving greater steerage in reverse.
 Intended for cruising in comfort in North Atlantic conditions, the Cabot 36 included an ample galley and storage below, and her construction was rugged, with a core of Airex foam.
 Ted Brewer challenged invited visitors to take a swing with an axe at a piece of the Airex foam.
 The Cabot was not a racing vessel, but it pleased buyers looking for safety, steady tracking, and comfort below.

 Getting the first boat to show in 1974 was a scramble.
-The crew, traveling in a Winnebago, worked at every stop to build and finish the interior as the convoy headed to Annapolis, towing the Cabot behind an old ‘50's Mac Truck.
+The crew, traveling in a Winnebago, worked at every stop to build and finish the interior as the convoy headed to Annapolis, towing the Cabot behind an old ‘50s Mac Truck.